National Information Center on Health Services Research and Health Care Technology (NICHSR)

 Agency for Healthcare Research and Quality Web site.
 “Outcomes Research Fact Sheet.” http://archive.ahrq.gov/research/findings/factsheets/outcomes/outfact/outcomes-and-research.html.
 Accessed January 2016.

 Dartmouth-Hitchcock Medical Center, Center for Shared Decision Making Web site. http://med.dartmouth-hitchcock.org/csdm_toolkits.html.
 Accessed January 2016.

 Foundation for Health Services Research.
 “Health Outcomes Research: A Primer.”
 Foundation for Health Services Research, 1994, p.
 2. Also see

 www.academyhealth.org/publications/healthoutcomes.pdf.
 Accessed May 2004.

-Foundation for Informed Medical Decision Making Web site. www.fimdm.org.
-Accessed May 2004.
+Informed Medical Decision Making Foundation Web site. http://www.informedmedicaldecisions.org/.
+Accessed January 2016.

 Iezzoni, Lisa I. 1997.
 Risk Adjustment for Measuring Healthcare Outcomes.
 Academy for Health Services Research.
 Health Administration Press: Chicago.

 RAND Web site.
 RAND Health Insurance Experiment page. http://www.rand.org/health/projects/hie.html.
 Accessed May 2004.

 1 Costs noted are for new, hardcover editions.
 In many instances, books listed on this list can be purchased in paperback, or in a used format, for a lower price.